Andre Gray: Brentford

-On 27 June 2014, Gray signed a three-year deal at Championship club Brentford for an undisclosed fee and was given the number 19 shirt.
-After joining, he said "the fact that the manager wanted me was a big part in selling me on Brentford.
+On 27 June 2014, Gray signed a three-year deal at Championship club Brentford for an undisclosed fee.
+It was later reported that the club had paid £600,000 for him.
+After joining, Gray said "the fact that the manager [Warburton] wanted me was a big part in selling me on Brentford.
 They had a vision of how they wanted me to play and also they have a vision for this club.
 As soon as Brentford came along I knew it was a good opportunity for me".
-After scoring in friendlies versus Barnet and Nice in July 2014, Gray made his competitive debut for the club on the opening day of the 2014–15 season against Charlton Athletic, making the first Football League start of his career.
+Gray made his competitive debut for the club on the opening day of the 2014–15 season against Charlton Athletic, making the first Football League start of his career.
 He lasted 67 minutes of the 1–1 draw before being replaced by fellow new signing Nick Proschwitz.
-Gray scored his first competitive goal for the club in the following match, a 6–6 draw with Dagenham & Redbridge in the League Cup first round, which Brentford won 4–2 in a penalty shoot-out.
+He scored his first competitive goal for the club in the following match, a 6–6 draw with Dagenham & Redbridge in the League Cup first round, which Brentford won 4–2 in a penalty shoot-out.
 He scored the first Football League goal of his career on the stroke of half-time in a 2–0 win over Rotherham United on 30 August.

 After a long goalless run, Gray regained form in November, scoring five goals in four of five successive wins and receiving the Championship Player of the Month award.
 He also earned a place in the Football League Team of the Week for his goalscoring performances in wins over Nottingham Forest and Millwall in mid-November.
-Gray's goal in a 3–2 win over Cardiff City on 20 December was the last of a run of seven goals in eight matches.
+His goal in a 3–2 win over Cardiff City on 20 December was the last of a run of seven goals in eight matches.
 A sparse goal return in the early months of 2015 saw manager Mark Warburton drop Gray to the bench in favour of Chris Long for the visit of Huddersfield Town to Griffin Park on 3 March.
 He quickly regained his starting berth and finished the regular season with four goals in his last 10 appearances, helping Brentford to fifth position and a matchup with Middlesbrough in the play-off semi-finals.
 He scored in the first leg, but a successful first full league season ended after a 5–1 aggregate defeat.
 Gray made 50 appearances and scored 18 goals during the 2014–15 season.

 Amidst three transfer bids from Hull City, Gray's two goals in his first two appearances of the 2015–16 season prompted Brentford to offer him a new, improved contract, but he left the club on 21 August 2015.
 Gray finished his time at Griffin Park having scored 20 goals in 52 appearances and departed for a club-record fee.
+New Brentford manager Marinus Dijkhuizen was keen to keep him, but was relieved when the transfer saga was complete and he could focus on replacing him.